 Slow Down to Match Your Child’s Pace

-Adulthood can be chaotic, but children experience a much slower pace of life with less responsibilities.
+Adulthood can be chaotic, but children experience a much slower pace of life with fewer responsibilities.
 Avoid creating a hectic lifestyle for your child by learning to slow down and allow more time to do activities.
 For example, schedule more time for a trip to the grocery store or for your child‘s bedtime routine.
-Not only will it help to complement your child’s pace, but it will allow you both to spend more meaningful moments together, which can boost your children’s feelings of security.
+Not only will it help to compliment your child’s pace, but it will allow you both to spend more meaningful moments together, which can boost your children’s feelings of security.

 Show Affection Often